top of page

 1. I've already paid for this, so now I've got to.

-I’m pretty sure they make you pre-pay so you don’t run away.
-The prospect of losing £5000 to a tough cancellation policy makes one persevere.
+I'm pretty sure they make you pre-pay so you don't run away.
+The prospect of losing £5000 to a strict cancellation policy makes one persevere.

-When you get to making an initial appointment, there is a certain internally generated pressure to commit after the first visit.
-Like when a sales assistant compliments you to excess on some okay-looking clothes, or the loo-side attendant helps you dry your hands.
-It’s not actually compulsory to hand over your money, but it’s just socially easier if you do.
+When you make an initial appointment, there is pressure to commit after the first visit.
+For example, when a sales assistant compliments you to excess on some okay-looking clothes, or the loo-side attendant helps you dry your hands.
+Handing over your money is not compulsory, but it's just socially easier if you do.

-The day before surgery, my student recollected that a Kardashian (definitely Kim, maybe even Khloe?!) had completed laser eye surgery, so it couldn’t be that bad.
-Considering the family’s attitude towards elective medical procedures I felt wise to dismiss this teenager’s dismissal.
+The day before surgery, my student recollected that a Kardashian (definitely Kim, maybe Khloe too?) had completed laser eye surgery.
+She concluded that it couldn't be that bad because they did it.
+Considering the family's attitude towards elective medical procedures, I wondered what logical steps had led to her conclusion,

-Later that evening, a girl I sat next to at dinner brought up the same Kim reference.
-She mentioned Kim had had the whole thing filmed.
-Of course, the woman who presents her whole life, even has the camera see the inside of her eyes.
+Later that evening, a girl I sat beside at dinner brought up the same Kim reference.
+She mentioned Kim had filmed the whole thing.
+Of course, the woman who presents her entire life even has the camera see the inside of her eyes.
 This deep symbolism did not form the peak of our conversation, however.
-She proceed to add the surgery was so much grosser than you’d ever imagine.
-Nauseatingly bad.
-However, she’d still totally get it.
+She proceeded to add that the surgery was so much grosser than you'd ever imagine—nauseatingly bad.
+However, she'd still totally get it.

-I had little time to contemplate this before we somehow moved onto discussing pens.
-How I regret us not continuing on lacerated eyeballs as I sat back down with two pens I’d fetched – to prove once and for all that a biro was different to a rollerball – only for leg of my chair to splinter free from its frame, and carve a whole nine bloody inches up my side.
+I had little time to contemplate as our discussion swiftly progressed onto the varying nature of the ball in pens.
+How I regret us not continuing on lacerated eyeballs as I sat back down with two pens I'd fetched – to prove once and for all that a biro was different to a rollerball.
+As my (relatively mid-range) weight met the seat, the leg of my chair splintered free from its frame and carved a whole nine bloody inches up my side.

 The first aider who bandaged me up moonlighted as an eye doctor.
-She found it deeply alarming I would consider such an invasive procedure when I was meant to be sober, well rested and in good health, and convinced me to cancel it tomorrow.
+She found it deeply alarming that I would consider such an invasive procedure when I was told to be sober, well rested and in good health, and convinced me to cancel it tomorrow.

 I left the restaurant limping and confused about how I had acquired an injury so spontaneously before my scheduled one.
-Fortunately, within this setting of misfortune, I’d already designated a surgery chaperone for the next day.
-So, Amir, also my designated boyfriend, arrived at my flat to guide me to bed, him impressed and me depressed I had been incapacitated 12 hours ahead of time.
+Fortunately, within this setting of misfortune, I'd already designated a surgery chaperone for the next day.
+So, Amir, also my designated boyfriend, arrived at my flat to guide me to bed; he was impressed, and I was depressed at my incapacitation 12 hours ahead of time.

-The next day we cabbed to the surgery and I made a weak case for postponement to the woman at front desk, vaguely wincing and pointing at my side, uttering something about a chair.
+The next day, we cabbed to the surgery and I made a weak case for postponement to the woman at the front desk, vaguely wincing and pointing at my side, uttering something about a chair.

-I told Amir he could seek finer waiting pastures than the clinic reception.
-And so, for the next hour our lives diverged.
-He went off to get a reliably high-quality pastry around Harley Street and I was called into the laser room to have my corneas peeled off.
+I told Amir he could seek finer pastures than the clinic waiting room.
+And so, for the next hour, our lives diverged.
+He went off to get a reliably high-quality pastry around Harley Street, and I was called into the laser room to have my corneas peeled off.

-As I walked in wondering if this was finally the room it would happen, the nurse nearest the door held the horizontal patient’s chair down and prompted me to sit.
-She said it wobbled hence her stabilising it, and I did not feel better.
+As I entered, wondering if this were the room they would excise my eyes, the nurse nearest the door held the horizontal patient's chair down and prompted me to sit.
+She said it wobbled, hence her stabilising it, and I did not feel better.
 With a clarity I had previously avoided, she gave me the full rundown of the procedure.

-During this time, an incision would circle my cornea and then remove a transparent cap off the surface.
-I’d then stare at a ‘bright light’, and at this point the lasers would fire, without sensation.
-Seconds afterwards I would have my cornea replaced and that’s it.
+During this time, an incision would circle my cornea and then remove a transparent cap from the surface.
+I'd then stare at a 'bright light,' and at this point, the lasers would fire without sensation.
+Seconds later, I would have my cornea replaced, and that's it.
 Great!

 It didn't sound great, but I didn't have it in me to run away.
 It was like that psychology study that says we'd mostly all electrocute strangers to death if someone in a lab coat told us, but not only was I letting people cut my own eyes open, I was paying them to do so.